dr4Nx/nmep-hw3/README.md

 the checkpoint in a Jupyter notebook and seeing if it overfits on the training data.
 The expectation is to submit a screenshot of close-to-correct translations on your training data only.

+I would try overfitting the model on `en-fr-small.csv` first with smaller hyperparameters (e.g. `num_heads = 2`, `num_layers = 2`, etc.),
+and then move to the larger dataset.
+This should validate your implementation and give you a good idea of how well your model is working.

 Good luck!